BDM-Lab/MOGEN/README.md

 MOGEN produces two output files, a .pdb file containing a model and a *_evaluation.txt file containing contact and non-contact scores of the model.
 Parameters are adjusted to maximize contact and non-contact scores.
 The effect of each parameter on corresponding contact and non-contact scores is mentioned in comments in the parameter sample file.

+When there are multiple chromosomes, first, adjust parameters to have good contact and non-contact scores for chromosomes.
+Then, make sure that chromosomes don't intermingle by increasing inter, non-contact scores between chromosomes (> 60%).
+Next, let chromosome interacts at their border as much as possible but not intermingling significantly.

+It's hard for all chromosomes to satisfy all these conditions, so, it is acceptable to have 1 or 2 chromosomes with low non-contact scores (small chromosomes, whose intra-chromosomal IFs are very strong) and 1 or 2 pairs of chromosomes that intermingle (again, small chromosomes as they co-localize in the center and their inter-chromosomal IFs are also strong).
+If chromosomes tends to intermingle significantly, try to reduce percentage of inter-chromosomal contacts.

 ### 2. Why my non-contact score is NaN ? ###

 This is because there is no or very few non-contacts in the input data, which often happens when the resolution is low (e.g 1MB).
 Set an appropriate contact threshold to make sure that there is at least 20% - 30% non-contacts (out of all possible contacts), the exact number doesn't matter because models are often similar.